For Developers

 Get Started

 If there is not already a transformation block that meets your needs, one option is to write your own.
 Edlink allows you to write custom transformations in JavaScript/Typescript.
-These transformations can be used in the pipline just like the standard ones.
+These transformations can be used in the pipeline just like the standard ones.

 Transformations are applied in order and the output of each transformation is passed as the input to the next transformation.
 This means that the output of your custom transformation could affect the result of, for example, licensing rules.